JavaScript-Open-Curriculum-Foundation/JS-OSC/README.md

 1. JavaScript Runtime (Node.js) -->Terminal Commands, NVM & Git -->JavaScript Fundemental-->Node Website-->Functional/OOP Programming
    - The idea here is to make learning CS without the low level garbage that drives people away, while still teaching programming concepts and concludes with a simple website built entirely with javascript and no frameworks...
 2. JavaScript Hardware (JohnnyFive) --> J5 --> ...
 (NEED THE MOST HELP HERE)
-   - The idea
+   - The idea is use JavaScript to teach some basic electrical engineering concepts.
 2. JavaScript Web Site --> Concepts & Hosting Stuff --> -->HTML --> CSS --> SCSS--> JSX --> JSS --> React,
    - The idea here is to teach enough HTML, CSS to appreate it but not enough to specialize in it so much that cant do Server-side stuff.
 4. JavaScript Mobile Apps --> TypeScript --> Deno --> React Ionic --> React-Native
-   - The idea
+   - The idea here is to teach TypeScript and more OOP standards using app development.

 Check out the [project boards](https://github.com/HansUXdev/OSS-Books/projects) to get a better idea of the scope of topics I want to cover.
 The [Medium Distribution](https://github.com/HansUXdev/OSS-Books/projects/5) is an outline to help me keep track of articles, I will personally publish.
 The other boards are used for